DESIGNING THE FUTURE OF MUSIC

 Authentic and unfiltered, we see how musicians chart their path to self-recording and use emerging technologies to make their music.
 Music-world photographer Daniel Topete provides intimate shots of artists recording in living rooms, backyards, and garages—such as Eleanor Friedberger, Mac DeMarco, Vagabon, Tune-Yards, Yuka Honda, Blake Mills, Milo, Open Mike Eagle, Sharon Van Etten, Frankie Cosmos, jim O’Rourke and more.

-FEBRUARY 2021
+APRIL 2021

 The history of recorded music is one of design: opening doors, connecting artist to audience, forging emotional bonds, inspiring powerful memories, and defining the faces of pop culture.